-Sectors ESG Risks Mitigating Controls products, aggressive marketing tactics, pricing and records of these disposed drugs manipulation and failure to protect patient privacy should be kept accurately. iii.
-Impact of pharmaceutical residue that is increasingly being B. Social Risk Mitigants found in food for human consumption as a result of air, soil i.
-Companies should ensure that all products and water contamination are verified and approved by regulators iv.
-Improper marketing practices, affordability concerns and (NAFDAC, SON, etc.) before sales to the access to healthcare public.
-C. Governance Risks (Please refer to the Agro- ii.
-Pharmaceutical companies should ensure processing Governance Risks above) strict adherence to all industry policies and regulations regarding manufacturing, billing, sales and marketing of medical products. iii.
-Disposal of pharmaceutical residue should follow leading practices and industry requirements in order to reduce the risk of human poisoning through soil, air and water contamination. iv.
-Operators in the healthcare industry should strive to ensure that in achieving the overall
+- i.
+Companies should ensure that all products are verified and approved by regulators (NAFDAC, SON, etc.) before sales to the public. - ii.
+Pharmaceutical companies should ensure strict adherence to all industry policies and regulations regarding manufacturing, billing, sales and marketing of medical products. - iii.
+Disposal of pharmaceutical residue should follow leading practices and industry requirements in order to reduce the risk of human poisoning through soil, air and water contamination. - iv.
+Operators in the healthcare industry should strive to ensure that in achieving the overall objective of profit making, products are also priced reasonably in provide accessibility and affordability for everyone.